LunabeeStudio/LBBottomSheet/Sources/LBBottomSheet/LBBottomSheet.docc/Documentation.md

 # ``LBBottomSheet``
 ![LBBottomSheet](PackageIcon)
 LBBottomSheet is a pure Swift component (iOS 11.4+) to easily present in a bottom sheet the controllers you want.
-With its smart and easy-to-use options, you can take advantage of this flexible and powerful package to fit your needs (iOS 11.4+).
+With its smart and easy-to-use options, you can take advantage of this flexible and powerful package to fit your needs.

 ## Overview